-• Pushing and holding the up (on 80mm) or down (on 3.5") button sets current pitch, see Figure 5.
+- Pushing and holding the up (on 80mm) or down (on 3.5") button sets current pitch, see Figure 5.
 It will take the current pitch and set it as zero pitch.
 The change is not immediate and it takes ca. 5 seconds for AHRS unit to accept it.
-Once Emsis is switched off, this setting is forgotten.
+Once Emsis is switched off, this setting is forgotten. - Up and down buttons modify either brightness or QNH, depending on system settings (see 7.7).